Successfully investing in Spain

 What challenges do German companies face during their business ventures into Spain?

-In terms of foreign language skills, Spaniards have improved significantly in recent years, but are not yet at the level of other European countries.
-Other challenges also arise from further political developments in Spain, as well as from the developments in raw material and energy prices.
+In terms of foreign language skills, Spaniards have improved significantly in recent years, but are not yet on a par with other European countries.

 How do you see Spain developing?